 Zambia has not placed any specific restrictions on any countries.

 Anyone entering Zambia may be tested for Covid-19 and then must spend up to 14 days in self-quarantine at their residence or preferred place of stay.
 If asked, you must inform Ministry of Health officials where you will be staying, and give them your contact details.
 Even if your test result is negative, you must complete the 14-day self-quarantine period.

 Anyone entering Zambia with symptoms of Covid-19 will be taken to government facilities for treatment and quarantine.

 Get in touch with our travel experts in order to receive the latest information on safe travels to Zambia.

 Namibia is open for international tourism.
 If you’re interested in experiencing dramatic landscapes and vast open spaces, read the following travel information.

-Everyone with a negative PCR test.
+Everyone with a Covid-19 clearance certificate.
 Please note that the test has to be taken within 72 hours prior to your departure.

 There is no mandatory quarantine for international guests.
 However, should you test positive, quarantine and self-isolation protocols apply.